 In order that the Commissioner can be transparent in their way of working Public Accountability Conference meetings are held on a regular basis, in public to allow members of the press and public to be able to attend.
 A guidance notice has been prepared to assist those in attending the meeting as to processes and procedures and can be viewed here.
 Public meeting and general protocols have been agreed by the Police & Crime Commissioner and can be viewed here.
 The meetings are generally held at Carleton Hall, Penrith at 10.00 am unless otherwise notified.

-An agenda and reports for each of the public meetings will be published 5 working days prior to the meeting date.
+An agenda for each of the public meetings will be published 5 working days prior to the meeting date.
 Minutes and appropriate reports will be published following the meeting.
 To view the agenda and reports please click on the relevant date below: